-Spells: 0 (at will)- acid splash, dancing lights, fire bolt, mage hand, message; 1st- alarm, mage armor, magic missile, ray of sickness; 2nd-crown of madness, darkvision, scorching ray; 3rd-clairvoyance, fireball, slow; 4th-black tentacles, dimension door, polymorph; 5th-cloudkill, dominate person; 6th-chain lightning.
+Spells: 1st-magic missile (x3), shield; 2nd-detect invisibility, invisibility, phantasmal force, wizard lock; 3rd-clairvoyance, fireball, fly, slow; 4th-confusion, dimension door, polymorph other, polymorph self; 5th-animate dead, cone of cold, passwall, teleport; 6th-project image.

-Equipment: +1 dagger, +2 quarterstaff, arcane scroll (programmed illusion), headband of intellect, horn of Valhalla (silver), potion of fire resistance, potion of greater healing x2, potion of invisibility, ring of protection, wand of polymorph, silver skullcap (55 gp), fox fur-lined cloak (70 gp), gold torc (150 gp), silver ring set with large cracked carnelian (270 gp), elevated wooden sandals, spell component pouch, 63 gp, 7 pp See The Caves of Bryn Duach above
+Equipment: bracers of defense AC 6[13], robe of wizardry, staff of striking, ring of protection +2, potion of invisibility, silver horn of Valhalla, silver skullcap (55gp), fox fur-lined cloak (70gp), gold torc (150gp), silver ring set with large cracked carnelian (270gp), elevated wooden sandals, spell component pouch, 7pp, 63pp.

-Tactics: Maregeth has already cast mage armor on himself before the PCs arrive.
-He recently gave himself darkvision and he has cast alarm on the secret door to his chamber to give him a silent mental alert if it is opened by anyone other than him.
-If a battle in area 4 occurs for 5 rounds, Maregeth becomes aware of the noise and casts clairvoyance to see what is going on in there.
+Tactics: If a battle in Area 4 occurs for 5 rounds, Maregeth becomes aware of the noise and casts clairvoyance to see what is going on in there.
 When he realizes an attack is occurring, he rushes to the peephole, arriving in 2 rounds.
-After that, he uses his scroll of programmed illusion to make himself appear from one of the side tunnels and casts magic missile from hiding at PCs when they are distracted.
-The image tries to stay out of melee combat and uses chain lightning and his wand of polymorph to keep the PCs at bay.
-Polymorphed PCs are changed into sheep or swine for later meal preparation by Cwdcai.
-If the possessed child is slain, Maregeth casts cloudkill into the room, followed by black tentacles if necessary.
+After that, he casts project image to make himself appear from one of the side tunnels and spends the next 3 rounds casting magic missile at characters through the image.
+The image tries to stay out of melee combat.
+Polymorphed characters are changed into sheep or swine for later meal preparation by Cwdcai.

-If the PCs breach the secret door to area 5, Maregeth winds his silver horn of Valhalla to bring in 2d4+2 berserkers to hold them off and retreats to his bedchamber to recover his potion stash in the desk drawer and the Codex of Crom Cruach.
-If the PCs appear to be making short work of the barbarians, he casts fireball to hold them off and dimension door to retreat to area 11 to hide.
+If the characters breach the secret door to Area 5, Maregeth winds his silver horn of Valhalla to bring in 2d4 2nd-level barbarians to hold them off and retreats to his bedchamber to recover his potion stash in the desk drawer and the Codex of Crom Cruach.
+If the characters appear to be making short work of the barbarians, he uses dimension door to retreat to Area 11 to hide.
 See that area for further details.